How to write better queries for smart generated diagrams

 If the customer accepts the quote, they can continue to use the software.

-Use simple language and consistent terms when generating smart template diagrams in draw.io
+Use simple language and consistent terms when generating diagrams in draw.io

 Add detail for a more accuracy

-If you want to have a detailed and appropriate smart template and not have to do too much editing to get to the final diagram, you will need to include all the important details.
+If you want to have a detailed and appropriate generated diagram and not have to do too much editing to get to your final diagram, you will need to include all the important details.

 Using the example above, the customer who chooses not to accept the quote must not be allowed to start another free trial.